KEY: wildlife, wild turkey, game laws

 (3) All State Waterfowl Management Areas except Browns Park and Stewart Lake

 (4) All National Wildlife Refuges unless declared open by the managing authority.

-(5) Military installations, including Camp Williams, are closed to hunting and trespassing unless otherwise authorized.
+(5) Military installations, including Camp Williams, are closed to hunting and trespassing.

 It is unlawful for any person to hold in captivity at any time any protected wildlife, except as provided by Title 23, Wildlife Resources Code or any rules and regulations of the Wildlife Board.
 Protected wildlife that is wounded must be immediately killed and shall be included in the hunter's bag limit.